fbpx

 To help you with this, we have come up with this dedicated guide that describes the key features of the various GCB areas in Singapore, and the unique characteristics that distinguish one area from another.

-GCBs can only be located in any one of 39 specific designated GCB areas in Singapore, gazetted by the Urban Redevelopment Authority (URA) as Good Class Bungalow areas or GCB areas.
+As covered in our GCB guide, GCBs can only be located in any one of 39 specific designated GCB areas in Singapore, gazetted by the Urban Redevelopment Authority (URA) as Good Class Bungalow areas or GCB areas.

 These gazetted areas are located within 5 residential districts only — Districts 10, 11, 20, 21, and 23.
 Those looking to purchase a GCB will have to decide between each of these districts when choosing a location to live in.